leesahanders/shiny_rmarkdown_re-renderer_example/README.md

+# Shiny app for re-rendering deployed documents

+### Purpose

-# How to write an app that programmatically allows select users to re-render Connect documents
+This page details how to write an app that programmatically allows select users to re-render Connect documents.

-This app generates a list of available content on your Connect server and uses session information about the viewer to filter document options for triggering re-rendering.

 This is a very specific example, however it explores a couple different elements that may be useful if you've come across this page.
 Some of these include: